-- i.
-Ensure continuity of childcare for children and families. - ii.
-Preserve, protect and increase funding for subsidized and other government-funded childcare. - n.
-Oppose Immigration Reform Oppose immigration reform efforts that would eliminate a pathway to full and equal citizenship, that would restrict the rights of immigrants or break up families, or that would focus on a mass deportation of undocumented immigrants.
+- i) Ensure continuity of childcare for children and families. - ii) Preserve, protect and increase funding for subsidized and other government-funded childcare. - iii) Waive family fees, increase vouchers, and establish "crisis factor" stipends q) Immigration Reform r) Oppose Legal Immigrant Benefit Changes s) Temporary Assistance for Needy Families (TANF) Reauthorization

+- i) Support immigration reform efforts that would create pathways to full and equal citizenship. - ii) Oppose immigration reform efforts that would restrict the rights of immigrants or break up families, or that would focus on a mass deportation of undocumented immigrants.